blocksds/sdk/docs/content/docs/guides/updating_guide.md

   games, but it's important to check all images that fail to be converted because they weren't being converted correctly before.

+* The "size" field of `GRF` chunks in GRF files has been removed.
+This field was added in one of the initial versions of BlocksDS, and it makes it harder to support old and new files simultaneously.
+Programs using `grit`, `ptexconv` and the libnds helpers to load GRF files will need to rebuild all their graphics.
+Programs with custom parsers will need to modify their parsers to remove that field.

 ### Upgrading to BlocksDS 1.15.2

 * The DSWiFi structs `Wifi_TxHeader` and `Wifi_RxHeader` are now private.
 They